 - 3.1.1 Candidates who have passed the international refereeing exams are given a B status by the FIE. - 3.1.2 The candidates are proposed by the national federations within the deadlines laid down in 3.4.5 - 3.1.3 Category A is proposed by the F.I.E.
 Refereeing Commission to the FIE Executive Committee for referees on the category B list who have successfully performed the criteria for promotion to category A (see 3.5) - 3.1.4 International referees must be at least 20 years of age.
-They remain on the FIE list until 30 June of the sports season in which they celebrate their 60th birthday. - 3.1.5 An F.I.E. referee will be automatically removed from the list of international referees at the end of the second season in which he has not refereed in an F.I.E. official competition. - 3.1.6 A referee who is removed from the list of international referees for the reason stated in 3.1.5 can only be reinstated in case he/she passes a practical observation in the weapon(s) concerned.
+They remain on the FIE list until 30 June of the sports season in which they celebrate their 60th birthday. - 3.1.5 An F.I.E. referee will be automatically removed from the list of international referees at the end of the fourth calendar year in which he has not refereed in an F.I.E. official competition. - 3.1.6 A referee who is removed from the list of international referees for the reason stated in 3.1.5 can only be reinstated in case he/she passes a practical observation in the weapon(s) concerned.

-This practical observation takes place together with the FIE refereeing examinations under the supervision of the appointed examiners.
+This practical observation takes place together with the FIE refereeing examinations under the supervision of the appointed examiners who will have to confirm or not that he/she has the ability to serve as FIE referee.